 Walking by the Spirit: subchapter 4.7

-The first six chapters and thirty-nine subchapters in this book reveal scriptures which teach this Post-Pentecost way of life to the child of God... this walking by the Spirit... the abundant life.
+The first five chapters and forty subchapters in this book reveal scriptures which teach this Post-Pentecost way of life to the child of God... this walking by the Spirit... the abundant life.
 This way of life is the Sixth Path referred to in the title to this book, Fellowship with God in the Sixth Path.